“I slept and I dreamed that life is all joy. I woke and I saw that life is all service. I served and I saw that service is joy.” –Kahlil Gibran

 In order to protect from depression, it is important to understand what brings joy.
-In one study, grandparents gave babies massages everyday for four weeks.
+In one study, grandparents gave babies massages every day for four weeks.
 Then they received massages daily for a month.
-Surprisingly, they seemed to benefit more from giving massages than from getting them.
+Surprisingly, they seemed to experience more massage health benefits from giving massages than from getting them.

 Their disposition also seemed to change when they gave babies massages.
 They appeared happier, almost like a weight had been lifted off their shoulders.
 They walked and acted more confidently.

 The grandparents didn’t seem to enjoy receiving the massages, however.
 They experienced some benefits, but not nearly as many as when they massaged the babies.
 Many of them felt awkward receiving a massage.

 The grandparents knew that the massages were beneficial on some level- after all, they probably wouldn’t feel so happy massaging the babies if they didn’t think that it would help them.
 However, they were closed off from receiving the benefits of a massage themselves (I outline the health benefits of a massage here).
 The reasons for this are not entirely clear.